jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 * I randomly chose a method
 * I randomly chose a functional line, which had code coverage

 I commented out the line and reran my unit test cases ... and they all passed.
 What?!
 I went back to the file I had modified.
 Why had removing that line allowed the test cases to still pass?
 I thought through the code, and I realized that I was missing an assertion invariant.
-I added the missing assertion, which failed.
-I put the randomly selected line back in, and the new assertion passed.
+I added the missing assertion, which failed the test.
+I put the randomly selected line back in, and the new assertion passed, which confirmed that the randomly commented out line was important.

 I had fixed my test case, but this exercise left me with a queasy feeling in the pit of my stomach.
 What else had I missed?
 I had thought that I had sufficient code coverage and assertions.
 Was this my only behavior test specification hole?
 I had a couple thousand lines of design pattern code.
-What were the odds that I found the __only line__ that didn't have sufficient testing?How do I know whether my test cases are correct and complete?
+What were the odds that I found the _only line_ that didn't have sufficient testing?

+How do I know whether my test cases are correct and complete?
 Tests are code too after all.
 Do I write test cases for my test cases?
 And what about the validity of those test case confirming test cases?
 I had been retrofitting test cases into design pattern examples that had been previously implemented.
 Had I used TDD, I suspect I would not hit this problem.
 When test and implementation code is written together, the two tend to reinforce each other.
 How could I be sure?

 ## Pure Serendipity
 The software gods may have filled me with dread that day, but the next day they smiled down upon me.
-I was working my way through some of Bob Martin's Clean Coder videos on O’Reilly, and the day after this unsettling testing doubt, I watched: ___Life, The Universe, and Everything: Part 2___ (I suspect the title was influenced by the fact that this was ___Episode: 42___.)Here's a short snippet from the beginning of the transcript (Uncle Bob portrays himself as well as all the _Humorous Characters_ including: __Danny__ the flighty Microsoft developer, __Ruby__ the hippy-dippy Ruby developer, A guy stuck in a __Minecraft__ application and several Star Trek characters including: __Data__ and __Mr.
+I was working my way through some of Bob Martin's Clean Coder videos on O’Reilly, and the day after this unsettling testing doubt, I watched: ___Life, The Universe, and Everything: Part 2___.

+Here's a short snippet from the beginning of the transcript (Uncle Bob portrays himself as well as all the _Humorous Characters_ including:__Space General__ a generic military general, __Danny__ the flighty Microsoft developer, __Ruby__ the hippy-dippy Ruby developer, a guy stuck in a __Minecraft__ application and several Star Trek characters including: __Data__ and __Mr.
 Spock__.
 Bob really likes to play pretend dress-up in his videos):
 >__Uncle Bob:__ _Welcome, welcome, to part two of Life, the Universe and Everything, episode 42._
 >
 >__Space General:__  _... you will fearlessly and relentlessly improve your code!
 You will never allow it to degrade!_
 >
 >__Danny:__ _Oh gosh, Uncle Bob, I don't understand why you think [modifying this code] is risky.
 After all, you got the coverage up to 100% of methods, and 96% of lines, and 100% of branches.
 I mean, what else could you have done?
 That module is covered._
 >
->__Uncle Bob: __ _Slow down, guys.
+>__Uncle Bob:__ _Slow down, guys.
 Cool your jets.
-Just what do you think those high coverage numbers actually prove? _
+Just what do you think those high coverage numbers actually prove?_
 >
 >__Minecraft Guy:__ _They prove you tested everything._
 >